jeanpsv/kubernetes-elixir-example/README.md

 Type ```minikube service kubernetes-elixir-example-service``` on terminal to open your application on browser and know the IP address.

+You can try something like ```http:<app ip>:<app port>/api/greetings``` to see all greetings stored.
+I implemented CRUD operations to greetings model.
+So, we have the following endpoints:

+- GET /api/greetings
+- GET /api/greetings/:id
+- POST /api/greetings
+- PUT /api/greetings/:id
+- DELETE /api/greetings/:id

 ### Furthermore

 I followed that tutorials: